-Ban Naxaythong village was the first of the villages for which MiVAC provided running water.
-It is about 25 km north of Phonsavan in Xieng Khouang Province in Lao PDR, and had a population of around 1100 people.
+Ban Naxaythong village was the first of the villages for which MiVAC provided running water in Lao PDR.
+It is about 25 km north of Phonsavan in Xieng Khouang Province, and had a population of around 1100 people.

 A suitable water source was located, but it was almost 9km from the village.
 It was up in a creek in some small hills.
 But this meant that the water had to be transported the 9km to the village, including crossing one major creek.